 What to See:

-Explore some of the best beaches in the U.S. when staying in one of our Sarasota vacation rental homes.
+Explore some of the best beaches in the U.S. when staying in one of our south Sarasota vacation rental homes.
 Siesta Key – the crown jewel of Sarasota – welcomes you to relax on white sand and play in beautiful turquoise waters.
-When you book with iTrip Sarasota and Venice, you will make lasting memories in this beach lover's paradise.
+When you book with iTrip Vacations Beaches of Sarasota, you will make lasting memories in this beach lover's paradise.

 Just south of Sarasota lies Venice, which has 14 miles of beaches.
 Venice is a Florida Main Street City, featuring a historic downtown full of shops, restaurants and entertainment.
 Your Venice vacation rental is in proximity to Caspersen Beach, a favorite spot for shelling and searching for shark teeth fossils.
 You can also visit Venice Beach, South Jetty and the beachfront Maxine Barritt Park.
 Don't forget to stop by the Venice Fishing Pier, and cast a line or watch a stunning beach sunset.
 Venice is also well-known for shopping and historical sightseeing.

 Your Siesta Key vacation rental is near a variety of other attractions and things to do.
 Sarasota's thriving arts scene includes ballet, opera, performing arts, galleries and theater.
 Kids love taking a nature tour or watching baseball spring training, as Sarasota is the southern home to the Baltimore Orioles.
 A signature event is the Sarasota Seafood and Music Festival, an annual celebration of seafood, music and entertainment.
 Couples should snap a picture at the Unconditional Surrender, a 26-foot tall statue of a kissing couple located on Sarasota's bayfront.